platformio/platformio-docs/plus/pio-check.rst

   - Out of scope memory usage

 .. warning::
-  Before performimg a static analysis check, make sure your project builds without errors.
+  Before performing a static analysis check, make sure your project builds without errors.
 For information about how to build a project, see the :ref:`cmd_run` command or :ref:`ide_vscode` guide.